Search

 • improve your running economy (or efficiency)

-You might recognize this list of benefits as the same you’d get from lifting heavy weights.
+You might recognize this list of benefits as the same you’d get from lifting weights.
 And you’d be right!

 Hill sprints are just like heavy weight lifting except they’re sport-specific.
 In other words, you’re strengthening all the muscles of your legs by running.
 There are no other types of running workouts that are more similar to weight-lifting than hill sprints.